andronikoss/RepData_PeerAssessment1/PA1.md

 points(as.Date(unique(df$date)), tns.avg, pch=19)
 ```
 ![plot of figure02](figure02.bmp)

-the plot above shows that for some days, there was no information available, therefore we see the unusual breaks in the trend.
+The plot above shows that for some days, there was no information available, therefore we see the unusual breaks in the trend.
 ###5.
 The 5-minute interval that, on average, contains the maximum number of steps

 Ultimately, it is also possible to compute the average step amount in 5-min. intervalls!
 For this reason we can use different commands, here we made use of `tapply`.